peach-lucien/otter/README.md

 prefrontal and lateral temporal cortex.
 Across 1,824 cortical parcels the mean is r = 0.45.

 That deficit tracks cortical expansion.
 Six of seven published maps clear a spin null.
-Reconstruction accuracy falls with macaque-to-human expansion (ρ = −0.47, spin p = 0.003), mouse→human expansion (−0.32, p = 0.001), the sensorimotor–association axis (−0.33, p = 0.017) and the principal gradient (−0.28, p = 0.017).
+Reconstruction accuracy falls with macaque-to-human expansion (ρ = −0.47, spin p = 0.003), a second macaque-to-human expansion map (−0.32, p = 0.001), the sensorimotor–association axis (−0.33, p = 0.017) and the principal gradient (−0.28, p = 0.017).
 Only the T1w:T2w myelin map does not (+0.24, n.s.).